ktorz-net/hacka-py/doc/tuto-game-risky.md

 - its action counter (the number of action it can perform - max 2)
 - its force (the size of the army - max 24)

-At its turn the player can make several actions (in the limite of action counters):
+At its turn the player can make several actions (in the limit of action counters):

 - Moving: `move X Y FORCE` to move `FORCE` units from cell `X` to cell `Y`
 - Growing: `grow X` to grow the army on nodes `X`.
 The increase of the army is depending on the initial army size and the connections to occupied friend nodes.